jxeeno/nsw-toll-calc-demo/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and is deployed on Netlify.

-API calls are router through a CORS proxy hosted on Heroku, based on [cors-anywhere](https://github.com/Rob--W/cors-anywhere).
+Since the TfNSW API Gateway doesn't support CORS requests, API calls are routed through a CORS proxy hosted on Heroku, based on [cors-anywhere](https://github.com/Rob--W/cors-anywhere).

 ### `yarn start`